 - Smear a small amount of white toothpaste on any affected areas of your iron soleplate.

 - Leave it for a minute then use a clean cloth to wipe the toothpaste away.

 - To finish things off, fill up your iron's water tank, pop your iron on an old towel or similar, set it to steam, leaving it for a few minutes to work through.

 Is your grimy iron soleplate giving you headache?
 Then why not reach for a paracetamol.
 But rather than downing a tablet with water, you can actually smooth over your iron to bring back that all important shine.
 This viral cleaning hack continues to take the internet by storm and is surprisingly easy to follow.

-- Set your iron soleplate onto its maximum heat setting and rub a paracetamol tablet over it using tweezers.
+- Set your iron soleplate onto its maximum heat setting and rub a paracetamol tablet (make sure it is a solid tablet) over it using tweezers.